Legrandin/pycryptodome/Doc/src/cipher/cipher.rst

     `NIST SP 800-38C <http://csrc.nist.gov/publications/nistpubs/800-38C/SP800-38C.pdf>`_.
     It only works with ciphers having block size 128 bits (like AES).

-    The :func:`new` function expects the following extra paramters:
+    The :func:`new` function expects the following extra parameters:

     * ``nonce`` (*byte string*): a non-repeatable value, of length between 7 and 13 bytes.